squidsoup/mushrooms-russia-history-ebook/README.md

 * While Mushrooms, Russia and History was originally published in two volumes, both volumes are presented here as a single eBook for convenience.
 References to volumes in the text have been removed.
 * As eBook page layouts are fluid and device dependant, the position of figures and plates have been changed to improve clarity.
 * Footnotes are rendered at the end of chapters and numbered per chapter rather than per page.
 * References to page numbers from the original text have been removed.
-Links instead are provided from appendicies and indicies.
+Links instead are provided from appendices and indices.

 ## Changes from the New Alexandria Archive digital edition pdf